RubixML/ML/docs/basic-introduction.md

 $dataset = new Labeled($samples, $labels);
 ```

+> See the ['Representing your Data'](representing-your-data.md) section for an in-depth description of how Rubix ML treats various forms of data.

 # Choosing an Estimator
 [Estimators](https://docs.rubixml.com/en/latest/estimator.html) make up the core of the Rubix ML library.
 They provide the `predict()` API and are responsible for making predictions on unknown samples.
 Estimators that can be trained with data are called [Learners](https://docs.rubixml.com/en/latest/learner.html) and must be trained before making predictions.